DarwinSmth/Github-Pages-Project/index.md

 ---

 ## Introduction
-> "Just a little awkward, pretty social, and always down to learn something new."
+> "lil awkward, but social, and always down to learn something new."

 Hey there!
 I'm a student in this Software Engineering class, and this page is a little about me — both as a programmer and just as a person.